pow

 NameTypeDescription

 xuint256Base in 18-decimal fixed-point format (1e18 = 1.0).
-Must be > 0 unless a == 0.
+When a == 0 the function fast-paths to 1 regardless of x.

 aint256Signed exponent in 18-decimal fixed-point format.
 Negative values give reciprocal powers.